mondoohq/cnspec/docs/development.md

 make cnspec/generate
 ```

 This generates and updates all required files for the build.
-Now you can `make cnspec/install` again as outlined above.
+At this point you can `make cnspec/install` again as outlined above.

+## Contributing Changes

+### Marking PRs with Emojis

+We love emojis in our commits.
+These are their meanings:

+🛑 breaking 🐛 bugfix 🧹 cleanup/internals 📄 docs
+✨⭐🌟🎉 smaller or larger features 🐎 race condition
+🌙 MQL 🌈 visual 🍏 fix tests 🎫 auth 🦅 falcon 🐳 container